Emil-18/enhanced-object-navigation/README.md

 * z: status bar.

 All of these are available in the rotor as well.
-## The object list.
+## The search list.

-The object list is a virtual list that contains the objects you have listed up, for example by pressing control+shift+b while in navigation mode to list buttons.
+The search list is a virtual list that contains the objects you have listed up, for example by pressing control+shift+b while in navigation mode to list buttons.
 To list objects regardless of role, press NVDA+control+enter.
 This command is available even when navigation mode is turned off.
 Since the list is virtual, you can do things such as list all the objects in a menu, without the menu closing, because the system focus is not moved.